cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

 atomic and "exactly-once" processing of each input object by each Flowlet in the DAG.

-Flows are deployed to the CDAP instance and hosted within containers.
-Each Flowlet instance runs in its own container.
+A Flow runs as a YARN application and each Flowlet instance runs in its own container.
 Each Flowlet in the DAG can have multiple concurrent instances, each consuming a partition of the Flowlet’s inputs.

 To put data into your Flow, you implement a Flowlet to generate or pull the data from an external source.